metal3d/wikipdfizer/README.md

 # How to use it ?

 ## Installation
-Get wikipdf script from this repository, or wait I make a release.
+Get wikipdfizer script from this repository, or wait I make a release.
 Place this script in your PATH if you want the script to be easily invoked (for example, place it into /usr/local/bin directory)

 Now try:
-    $ wikipdf -h
+    $ wikipdfizer -h

 This will show you some help on command usage.

 ## Usage
-You may use wikipdf in several ways.
+You may use wikipdfizer in several ways.
 It can use STDIN, STDOUT, or input file and output file.
 For example:

-    $ wikidoc a_wiki_file.wiki -o pdf_file.pdf
+    $ wikipdfizer a_wiki_file.wiki -o pdf_file.pdf

 This way, "a_wiki_file.wiki" will be parsed and "pdf_file.pdf" will be yield.

 To use STDIN, just omit "input file":

-    $ echo -e ":title Test\n=== Title ===\nHello you !\n" | wikipdf -o test.pdf
+    $ echo -e ":title Test\n=== Title ===\nHello you !\n" | wikipdfizer -o test.pdf

 This will create a little pdf with this "hello" basic test.

 Or nicer, use cat to generate on the fly a pdf:
-    $ cat | wikipdf -o test.pdf
+    $ cat | wikipdfizer -o test.pdf
     :title Test from command line

     = Usage =